trek-view/basecamp/_posts/2022-08-12-open-letter-mapillary-update-api-docs.md

 The response of the Image endpoint also contains `sequence_id` which means if a match exists we can then link each Explorer image to both a Mapillary image ID and a Sequence on Mapillary.

-Whilst this flow works, we decided that this approach was not viable;
+Whilst this flow works (and is mostly documented), we decided that this approach was not viable;

 * It is excessive.
 The amount of requests needed to iterate through (potentially) thousands of images is problematic for both client and server at scale
 * I have a suspicion Mapillary adjusts the co-ordinates of some images.
 In cases where this happens, this approach will fail.